oznogon/gattaibushido-public/rules/03_basic_play.md

 #### Invoke Faction (Side, Both)

-You declare how a single given in-play Faction is helping you, and then draw the face-up Favor card from that Faction into your Stash.
+You declare how a single given in-play Faction is helping you, and then draw the face-up Favor card from that Faction into your Cache.
 If one is face-down beneath it afterward, flip it over to replace it on the Faction's stack.
 While normally you can just play cards directly from a Faction, this can be useful to bolster your hand for Discards, Assists, and other future actions.

 If Coach somehow has any Factions under his control, he can use this action as well on his turn.

 #### Recharge (Side, Pilots)

-This side action allows you to boost your current Charges by discarding from your Stash.
-When you declare this action, you must discard a single card from your currently-held Stash.
+This side action allows you to boost your current Charges by discarding from your Cache.
+When you declare this action, you must discard a single card from your currently-held Cache.
 This triggers +Chargeup, with the value of Charges gained determined by the Suit Value of the discarded card.

 #### Sacrifice Gear (Side, Both)